memgraph/memgraph/docs/dev/quick-start.md

 If the script fails, dependencies installation scripts could be found under `environment/os/`.
 The directory contains dependencies management script for each supported operating system.
-E.g. if your system is Debian 10, run the following to install all required build packages:
+E.g. if your system is *Debian 10*, run the following to install all required build packages:

     ./environment/os/debian-10.sh install MEMGRAPH_BUILD_DEPS